 This is the amazing fulfillment of a biblical prophecy!

 The Antichrist introduced Modalism to Rome (190–200 A.D.)

-Since believers now worshipped the beast, the Bishop of Rome, as Lord of the Church, what of Jesus Christ?
-How could He be worshipped?
+Since believers now worshiped the beast, the Bishop of Rome, as Lord of the Church, what of Jesus Christ?
+How could He be worshiped?